isomerpages/nlb-mobile-guide/_get-started-with/emagazines-and-enewspapers.md

 		<li>Berita Harian</li>
 		<li>Tamil Murasu</li>
 	</ol>
-<p>After signing in with your myLibrary username at <a href="https://eresources.nlb.gov.sg/main/sphnewspapers">go.gov.sg/nlb-enews</a>, select the newspaper you wish to read, and you will be brought to the SPH ePaper site.
+<p>After signing in with your myLibrary username at <a href="https://eresources.nlb.gov.sg/main/sphnewspapers">go.gov.sg/nlb-enews</a>, select the newspaper you wish to read, and you will be brought to the SPH Media ePaper site.
 At this site, you will be able to read the issues from previous days as well.
 Depending on the newspaper, this varies from 7 to 13 days.</p>
 </div>
 </div>